 If not the bypass valve isn’t working.

-Anything else changed since you became one-man shop?
+Has anything else changed since you became a one-man shop?
 Piping, etc.

 How many hours on it?